Oliver Murray is a filmmaker exploring cultural history, authorship and identity.

-Oliver has directed high-profile advertising campaigns for global brands such as Red Bull, Microsoft, Brompton Bikes, Braun, and Visa, and he is is also a regular contributor to conversations around popular culture, appearing on television and radio, and offering insight into the creative industries.
-His work and perspective have been featured in publications including The New York Times, Shots, Directors Notes, The Times (UK) The Washington Post and Variety.
+Oliver is also a contributor to wider conversations around the creative industries, with appearances across television and radio, and contributions to publications including The New York Times, Shots, Directors Notes, The Times, The Washington Post and Variety.

-He lives in the Hertfordshire countryside north of London in the UK.
+He lives in the Hertfordshire countryside, just north of London.

 SELECTED PRESS: